plnsc/making-mirrors/README.md

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)
 ![Version](https://img.shields.io/badge/version-0.0.1--alpha-blue)

 A Go command-line application for creating and maintaining mirrors of Git repositories.
-It reads a registry of repositories and creates local bare Git mirrors with concurrent processing for efficient operations.
+It reads a registry of repositories and creates local bare Git mirrors with concurrent processing.

 ## Features